Mental and physical health and coronavirus

 Bringing the outside in

-There are some things you can do to help you stay connected to the outside world while shielding.
+There are some things you can do to help you stay connected to the outside world if you are self-isolating or still shielding in some way.
 You might want to spend some time with your windows open, which will also help to keep your home ventilated.
 If you have house plants, focus on keeping them alive and healthy.
 You might also want to arrange a place to work where you can see the outside, or listen to natural sounds using apps like Noisli.

 Filling your time